joenba7/joenba7.github.io/docs/about.md

 ---

 I'm Jorge, and this is my blog, **The Road to Elysium**, where I keep some of my thoughts, small bits of code, and various other things stored.
-During the day I work as a Linux infrastructure engineer, and the rest of my time is either spent on my wife, kids, and even technical things when time allows!
+During the day I work as a Linux infrastructure engineer, and during the night..
+I'm Batman.
+Really though, I spend the rest of my time with the wife and kids, and even technical things when time allows!

 In case you were wondering: